Learning to Be Cautious: Experiments

-\textbf{The Driving Gridworld Experiment.} For the driving gridworld experiment, the training data for our neural networks are generated by enumerating all of the (state, next state, reward)-tuples in the familiar driving gridworld where obstacles can only appear in either of the two ditch lanes on the far left or far right column.
+For the driving gridworld experiment, the training data for our neural networks are generated by enumerating all of the (state, next state, reward)-tuples in the familiar driving gridworld where obstacles can only appear in either of the two ditch lanes on the far left or far right column.
 The action is omitted because the familiar driving gridworld's reward function depends only on the initial and next state.
-Each driving gridworld state image is pre-processed into a four channel image where each channel encodes the positions of different aspects of the environment: pavement, ditch, car, and obstacle.
+Each driving gridworld state image is pre-processed into a four-channel image where each channel encodes the positions of different aspects of the environment: pavement, ditch, car, and obstacle.

 Our networks have two parallel convolutional layers with four output channels and $2 \times 2$ filters, each followed by a ReLU transformation.
-The outputs from these layers are flattened, concatenated together, and that result is concatenated with a one-hot encoding of the car's speed in the next state.
-Next, we apply two fully connected layers separated by a ReLU function, the first with 32 outputs and the second with a single output, respectively.
+The outputs from these layers are flattened and concatenated together, and that result is concatenated with a one-hot encoding of the car's speed in the next state.
+Next, we apply two fully connected layers separated by a ReLU function, the first with $32$ outputs and the second with a single output, respectively.
 For each possible speed the car could have in the initial state, we manage a different pair of fully connected layers with the same shapes.
 To compute the expected reward for a given action in a given state, we query the neural network with every possible state that could follow from the given action and use the transition probabilities to combine these state--next state reward estimates.

-Networks are trained over 51,200 epochs using a batch size of 800 to minimize the MSE using Adam with a learning rate of $0.0001$ and weight decay of $10^{-5}$.
-The remaining parameters for Adam in PyTorch ($\beta_1$, $\beta_2$, and $\epsilon$) are set to their defaults (0.9, 0.999, $10^{-8}$) without the AMSGrad~\parencite{reddi2018amsgrad} modification.
+Networks are trained over $51,200$ epochs using a batch size of $800$ to minimize the MSE using Adam with a learning rate of $0.0001$ and weight decay of $10^{-5}$.
+The remaining parameters for Adam in PyTorch ($\beta_1$, $\beta_2$, and $\epsilon$) are set to their defaults ($0.9$, $0.999$, $10^{-8}$) without the AMSGrad~\parencite{reddi2018amsgrad} modification.